 Prunes have a low glycemic index due to an adequate amount of fiber.
 Consumption of prunes adds the growth of beneficial gut bacteria, improves lipid and glucose metabolism, and reduces inflammation (6).
-Thus helps in weight loss.
+This helps in weight loss.

-High fiber and low glycemic activity of prunes make prunes a safe snack for diabetic patients.
+The high fiber and low glycemic activity of prunes make prunes a safe snack for diabetic patients.
 Along with this prunes, especially the dried ones contain fructose and sorbitol which helps in lowering the blood glucose and insulin level of the body (7).

 5. Antioxidant and anticancer